 LTD is committed to assuring that resources are used to reduce the barriers that limit access to its information and service by LEP persons.
-LTD will continue to expend a reasonable portion of the budgetary dollars to meet its customers' language assistance needs.
+LTD will continue to expend a reasonable portion of budgetary dollars to meet its customers' language assistance needs.

-LTD assessed their available resources which could be used to provide language assistance and opportunities for improvement.
-This included identifying bilingual staff, reviewing existing contract for professional translation services, determining which documents should be translated, telephone translation service, bilingual staff at the Customer Service Center, and recruitment for bilingual/bicultural employees.
-LTD will continue to concentrate on the Spanish-speaking population as it has the highest rate of home use other than English .
-However, the results above indicate that LTD must continue to be open to the need to provide language assistance to non-Spanish speakers, as the need may arise.
+LTD assessed its available resources that could be used to provide language assistance and opportunities for improvement.
+This included identifying bilingual staff, reviewing existing contract for professional translation services, determining which documents should be translated, bilingual staff at the Customer Service Center, and recruitment for bilingual/bicultural employees.
+LTD will continue to concentrate on the Spanish speaking population as it has the highest rate of home use other than English.
+However, the results above indicate that LTD must continue to be open to the need to provide language assistance to non-Spanish speakers as the need may arise.